-- (2) Whenever the Senate Minority Leader is absent or unable to perform his or her official duties and responsibilities, the Deputy Senate Minority Leader shall be in charge and in the absence of the Deputy Senate Minority Leader, the Senate Minority Whip or the Deputy Senate Minority Whip shall be in charge of those duties and responsibilities in an acting capacity. - (3) In electing Senators under paragraph (1), the Minority Party shall take into account- - (a) any existing coalition agreement entered into pursuant to the Political Parties Act; and - (b) the need for gender balance. - (4) A Senator elected under paragraph (1) may be removed by a majority of the votes of all Senators belonging to the Minority Party. - (5) The removal of a Senator from office under paragraph (3) shall not take effect until a Senator is elected in the manner provided for under paragraph (4). - (6) Upon a decision being made by the Minority Party under this Standing Order, the decision of the Party shall be communicated to the Speaker in writing, together with the minutes of the meeting at which the decision was made-

-- (a) in the case of the removal of the Senate Minority Leader or the Deputy Senate Minority Leader, by the Senate Minority Whip; and - (b) in the case of the removal of the Senate Minority Whip or the Deputy Senate Minority Whip, by the Senate Minority Leader.
+- In electing Senators under paragraph (1), the Minority Party shall take into account- - (a) any existing coalition agreement entered into pursuant to the Political Parties Act; and - (b) the need for gender balance. - A Senator elected under paragraph (1) may be removed by a majority of the votes of all Senators belonging to the Minority Party. - The removal of a Senator from office under paragraph (3) shall not take effect until a Senator is elected in the manner provided for under paragraph (1). - Upon a decision being made by the Minority Party under this Standing Order, the decision of the Party shall be communicated to the Speaker in writing, together with the minutes of the meeting at which the decision was made - in the case of the removal of the Senate Minority Leader or the Deputy Senate Minority Leader, by the Senate Minority Whip; and - in the case of the removal of the Senate Minority Whip or the Deputy Senate Minority Whip, by the Senate Minority Leader.